 Support Raising and Salary

-If God were to provide a donor who gave a billion dollars to DiscipleMakers, we would still require all our staff to raise financial support!
+If God were to provide a donor who gave a billion dollars to DiscipleMakers, we would still require that all our staff raise financial support!

 Does this statement shock you?
-Isn’t money the whole point of support raising?
-Actually, it’s not!
-Rather, support raising is a critical part of your training as a missionary.
+Isn’t receiving money the whole point of support raising?
+Actually, it’s not—support raising is a critical part of your training as a missionary.

-We have found that a missionary’s time spent raising support helps to equip that person for the ministry they will be called to do.
-This equipping takes two primary forms: skills and character.
-While raising support, you will develop many important skills that are crucial to your ministry on campus or in our headquarters.
-These skills include making plans, communicating vision, relating with people you’ve never met before, listening, asking questions, taking initiative and sharing the gospel.
-In regard to godly character, raising support for the ministry exposes your fear of man and temptation to laziness while helping you learn to put your trust in the Lord alone.
+We have found that a missionary’s time spent raising support helps to equip that person with helpful skills and godly character that are crucial for their ministry.
+These skills include making plans, communicating vision, relating with people you’ve never met before, listening, asking good questions, taking initiative and sharing the gospel.
+Raising support for the ministry can also expose weaknesses such as fear of man and laziness.
+Support raising teaches you to put your trust in the Lord alone, which strengthens your character.